OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 The other benefit of a network load balancer in GCP is that it supports any and all ports.

-In this example, we'll walk through how to to create a runbook with a number of [PowerShell Script steps](/docs/deployment-examples/custom-scripts/run-a-script-step.md) to create a network load balancer in GCP for both a Test and Production environment using ports to differentiate traffic:
+In this example, we'll walk through how to create a runbook with a number of [PowerShell Script steps](/docs/deployment-examples/custom-scripts/run-a-script-step.md) to create a network load balancer in GCP for both a Test and Production environment using ports to differentiate traffic:

 - Port `8080` is used for traffic destined for the Test environment.
 - Port `80` is used for traffic destined for the Production environment.